2i2c-org/team-compass/partnerships/how-to-guides/github-issues.md

 :alt: Screenshot of the GitHub issues webpage, highlighting the New issue button.
 ```

-3. If applicable, select the most appropriate GitHub  (or open a blank issue).
+3. If applicable, select the most appropriate GitHub issue template (or open a blank issue).
 In this example, we use the 💡 **General Issue** template.

 4. Fill out the template